Simon Burns-Cox LSDC

 Stone Work & Letter Carving

-Simon Burns-Cox is a professional Sculptor and Letter Carver who works mainly in stone and marble but also in other media.
+Simon Burns-Cox is a professional Sculptor and Letter Carver who works in stone and marble.
 Simon particularly enjoys the discipline of Lettering and has an admiration for Eric Gill’s lettering work, the acknowledged master of that craft.

 Simon loves working with marble because of its texture and the potential of its many veins and colours.
 Although many of his pieces are abstractions, they have their origins in natural forms.
 Simon wants people to handle them, to look closely, and to be reminded of hidden things in the world around them.